MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-calculating-work-in-process-for-a-job.md

  This walkthrough uses the project team member (Tricia) as the persona.

 ## <a name="prerequisites"></a>Prerequisites
- Before you can perform the tasks in the walkthrough, the [!INCLUDE[prod_short](includes/prod_short.md)] must be installed on your computer.
+ Before you can perform the tasks in the walkthrough, the [!INCLUDE[d365fin](includes/d365fin_md.md)] must be installed on your computer.

 ## <a name="story"></a>Story
  This walkthrough focuses on CRONUS International Ltd., a design and consultancy firm that designs and fits new infrastructures, such as conference halls and offices, with furniture, accessories, and storage units.
 Most of the work at CRONUS is project-oriented and Tricia, a project team member, uses jobs to have an overview of each ongoing job that CRONUS has started and also the jobs that are completed.
 Some of the jobs can be very lengthy and can run over months.
-Tricia can use a WIP account to record the work in progress and to track the costs throughout the job.
+Tricia can use a WIP account to record the work in process and to track the costs throughout the job.

 ## <a name="calculating-wip"></a>Calculating WIP
  CRONUS has taken on a lengthy project that has now extended across reporting periods.
-Tricia, a project team member, calculates the work in progress (WIP) to make sure that the financial statement of the company will be accurate.
+Tricia, a project team member, calculates the work in process (WIP) to make sure that the financial statement of the company will be accurate.

  During this procedure, Tricia will select a specific group of tasks that will be included in the WIP calculation.
 On the **Job Task Lines** page, she can specify these lines in the **WIP-Total** column.